matsuand/docs.docker.jp/compose/aspnet-mssql-compose.md

     $ docker run -v ${PWD}:/app --workdir /app microsoft/dotnet:2.1-sdk dotnet new mvc --auth Individual
     ```

+    {% comment %}
     > **Note**: If running in Docker Desktop for Windows, make sure to use Powershell
     or specify the absolute path of your app directory.
+    {% endcomment %}
+    > **Note**: If running in Docker Desktop for Windows, make sure to use Powershell
+    or specify the absolute path of your app directory.

+{% comment %}
+1. Create a `Dockerfile` within your app directory and add the following content:
+{% endcomment %}
 1. Create a `Dockerfile` within your app directory and add the following content:

     ```conf